-Here are my last recorded high thoughts from the time of my marijuana addiction:
+Here are some of my last recorded high thoughts from the time of my marijuana addiction:

-“But I’m struck by how long ago that night was—about four years now.
+“But I’m struck by how long ago that night was—almost six years ago now.

 “What have I been doing since then?

 “Well, for the first two years of my addiction (2011-2012), I mostly just collected ideas, made art, and generally tried to have as much fun as possible.

 “By the end of 2012, I was bored with fun.

 “I was starting to see more value in the ideas I’d been recording.

 “For the next several years of my addiction, I mostly worked on developing those ideas.